1) Being Next To Someone Who Is Dying

 5) Faking It

 At first look, this seems like a bulletproof way to earn the admiration of your friends without the hassle of nearly dying.
 But anyone with a vested interest in near-death experiences (paranormal investigators, Hollywood filmmakers who have optioned the rights to your story, bored people) will slowly chip away at your story, hoping to trip you up.
 What color did you say the bright light was again?
 Were there clouds or just mist?
 Did you float upwards or climb a large staircase?
 Seemingly trivial details may not be scrutinized by your friends and family who lack any point of reference for what a near-death experience should look like, but you can’t hide from the experts forever.
-Eventually you’ll slip and even though it will feel like it, becoming a social pariah isn’t a technically a near-death experience either.
+Eventually you’ll slip and even though it will feel like it, becoming a social pariah isn’t technically a near-death experience either.

 6) Dying In A Dream

-Look, no matter how vivid it is, there is no way your friends are going to sit there and listening to you talk about your dreams.
+Look, no matter how vivid it is, there is no way your friends are going to sit there and listen to you talk about your dreams.
 Get back to them when you wake up from a coma.
 Comas are a goldmine of near-death experiences.
 However, if your dream was lucid, at least you’re working in the right direction.
 The next step is to get out there and nearly die in reality.
 Try to get gored by a bull or drink a liquid version of a rare element.

 7) Training To Be An Astronaut